The Negative Effects of Climate Change on Agriculture

-Every year, the combined crops, livestock and seafood produced contribute billions of dollars to the economy.
+Every year, crops, livestock and seafood from agriculture produced contribute billions of dollars to the economy.
 For you to continue to eat and for the economy to thrive, the climate needs to be just right for produce and animals to grow.
 Since the beginning of time, those who work in agriculture depend on the climate.

 As climate change rates continue to rise, agriculture will experience detrimental effects.
 While an increase in temperature or carbon emissions can help some crops, the overall outcomes will pose challenges for the agricultural industry.

 While the agricultural industry affects climate change, you must also consider the negative effects of climate change on agriculture.

 Climate change undoubtedly affects crop yields.
 Higher temperatures, altering precipitation patterns and an increase in carbon dioxide are just a few ways climate change negatively affects crops.

 Rainfall is a primary factor in the production of food crops.
 Without a steady water supply, plants cannot grow.
 Climate change has altered precipitation patterns over the years, and it’s expected to intensify as the years go on.
 Pretty much every crop is dependent on seasonal rain.